snystrom/cmdfun/README.md

 the flags generated from `argsToFlags`.

 This makes for a robust shell wrapper without excess overhead.

+In the `runDreme` function below, the user can pass any valid `dreme` argument using the rules for command args defined above to `...`.
+Allowing `meme_path` as a function argument and passing it to `handle_meme_path` allows the user to override the default search path which is: `MEME_PATH` environment variable, followed by the `~/meme/bin` default install.

 ``` r
 handle_meme_path <- build_path_handler(environment_var = "MEME_PATH",